hds-sandbox/RDM_biodata_course/develop/07_metadata.md

 ### metadata.yml

-The metadata file is a [yml file](https://fileinfo.com/extension/yml) is a text document that contains data formatted using a human-readable data format for data serialization.
-It is not mandatory that you use yml format, any other structured file format will work too, such as json files!
+The metadata file is a [yml file](https://fileinfo.com/extension/yml), which is a text document that contains data formatted using a human-readable data format for data serialization.
+It is not mandatory that you use yml format, any other structured file format will work too, such as json files.
 We recommend using yml format because it is easily readable for humans, so non-coding people will have an easier time checking, writing or modifying the file if they need to.

 ![yaml file example](./images/yml_example.png)

 ## Metadata fields

 There is a ton of information you can collect regarding an NGS assay or a project.
 Some information fields are very general, such as author or date, while others are specific to the Assay or Project folder.
-Below, we will take a look at minimal information you should collect in each of the folders!
+Below, we will take a look at minimal information you should collect in each of the folders.
 But before that, we need to talk about controlled vocabularies/ontologies.

 Imagine this scenario: a researcher in genomics us excited to explore various NGS datasets from different human tissue samples to study gene expression patterns.
 However, she encounters a significant hurdle: the tissue names used in the datasets are inconsistent and lack standardized terms.
 Some datasets refer to "brain," while others use "cerebral cortex" or "cortical tissue."
 This lack of controlled vocabularies for tissue names complicates her data integration efforts, requiring her to spend additional time curating and mapping tissue labels to establish meaningful cross-dataset comparisons.